ottogroup/pixaris/README.md

     bucket_name=<your gcp_bucket_name here>,
 )
 ```
-You can choose to save your results locally using the `LocalDataWriter` or implement an own class that inherits from the `DataWriter`.
+You can choose to save your results locally using the `LocalDataWriter` or implement your own class that inherits from the `DataWriter`.
 Usually, it would save images and possibly metrics from your experiment.

 #### Metrics
-Maybe we want to generate some metrics to evaluate our results, e.g. for mask generation, calculate the IoU with correct masks.
+Maybe we want to generate some metrics to evaluate our results, e.g. for mask generation, calculate the IoU with the correct masks.
 ```
 from pixaris.metrics.iou import IoUMetric correct_masks_path = <path to your correct masks>